TianxiangZhao/EdgeDisentangle_SSL/README.md

 - Without '--finetune', the GNN will only be trained on SSL tasks for pre-training.

 ## Example
-An example of running DISGAT on cora_full dataset is provided.
+- An example of running DISGAT on cora_full dataset is provided, in 'example_bashes' directory.

 The code is not cleaned yet, if any problems occurs via running this code, please feel free to contact us at tkz5084@psu.edu.